dfilan/pokerlottery/README.md

 - Explain how you would use this website
 - About page containing FAQs etc
 - send user a URL to reproduce the inputs and outputs

+This project was made with:
+- The python programming language
+- Flask, as a backbone
+- hosted on render